 - 7.6 The Safety Officer will be present at all times during the competition events.
 For events 2 to 5 inclusive he will be present in the competition area.
-In the event of a dangerous incident, he must immediately inform the Chief Judge, or the Event Director or the Jury. - 7.7 The President of the Jury or a designated member of the Jury and the Chief Judge or the Deputy Chief Judge must be at the competition site up to three days before the start of the competition to ensure that the Organiser has complied with the rules and details of the competition. - 7.8 No rule or penalty approved by FAI CIG can be altered at any time other than at the next Plenary meeting.
+In the event of a dangerous incident, he must immediately inform the Chief Judge, or the Event Director or the Jury. - 7.7 The President of the Jury or a designated member of the Jury and the Chief Judge or the Deputy Chief Judge must be at the competition site up to three days before the start of the competition to ensure that the Organiser has complied with the rules and details of the competition. - 7.8 No competition rule shall be amended or added within one year of the commencement of a Category 1 or 2 event unless there is a safety case to do so.
+(Normal procedure for Plenary approval would apply).